DonaldTaggart/SwiftGuard-Website/index.md

 ## Introduction

 Large language models (LLMs), such as ChatGPT, are increasingly being deployed across industries, from healthcare to finance.
-Despite their widespread utility, these models remain vulnerable to jailbreaking attacks that evade safety guardrails to generate objectionable content upon the request of a user with mal-intent.
+Despite their widespread utility, these models remain vulnerable to jailbreaking attacks that evade safety guardrails to generate objectionable content upon the request of a user with malicious intent.
 This vulnerability undermines trust and limits LLM deployment in sensitive domains.

 <center>
 <details>
-<summary><span style="color:blue">Our Antagonist</span></summary>
+<summary><span style="color:blue">Our Antagonists</span></summary>
 <br>
 PAIR (Prompt Automatic Iterative Response) uses recursivity and prompt-based jailbreaking to get around the embedded safeguards that are present in LLMs.
 Prompt-based jailbreaking is a social-engineering based strategy in which certain techniques are used to change the semantics or context of a malicious prompt to make it appear safer to the LLM.

+GCG (Greedy Coordinate Gradient) appends a malicious prompt with a suffix that is optimized to ellicit the intended by containing numerous specific tokens that are prompted to the target LLM until a successful jailbreak.

-Prior to algorithms like PAIR, these jailbreaks were created purely by humans.
-PAIR introduces an automatic approach that jailbreaks LLMs with little-to-no human involvement.
+Prior to algorithms including PAIR and GCG, jailbreaks were created purely by humans.
+These methods introduce automatic approaches to jailbreaking LLMs that rely on little-to-no human effort.
 </details>
 </center>